rosco-m68k/rosco_m68k/code/firmware/rosco_m68k_v1.3/InterfaceReference.md

 Register D1.L is expected to contain the function code.
 Other arguments depend on the specific function, and are documented below.

-In all cases, registers used as aguments (including D1.L) are **not** guaranteed to be preserved.
+In all cases, registers used as aguments (**excluding** D1.L, which will be preserved unless explicitly documented as used for a return value) are **not** guaranteed to be preserved.
 All other registers are preserved.

 Function codes outside the range documented here are considered reserved for future expansion, and should not be used by integrators